-Yes, life would be easier if we could simply sit our pet’s down and have a heart-to-heart.
+Yes, life would be easier if we could simply have a conversation with our pets.
 Instead, you must use your sleuth skills to gather info on what is going on.

 There can be several reasons why your pup is peeing in their crate.
 It could be due to illness, advancing age, separation anxiety, crate size, etc.